 One of the best things about these headphones is that they are dedicated swimming headphones with an IP68 Waterproof Rating for 2-meter-deep Swimming for 2 hours.

 My favorite thing is an MP3 player.
 I can download music from a PC, and boom.
-You will surely love these headphones if you have a clear selection of music.
+You will surely love these headphones if you have a straightforward selection of music.
 Also, you will get earplugs.

 Why should you not buy Shokz OpenSwim?